-The suggested comprehensive plan amendments in this appendix build upon the comprehensive plan amendments that occurred in 2003 with the adoption of Ordinance No. 4796 with the first adoption of the MGMUP, and as may have been amended in 2006 by Ordinances 4840 and 4841.
+The suggested comprehensive plan amendments in this appendix build upon the comprehensive plan amendments that occurred in 2003 with the adoption of Ordinance No. 4796 with the first adoption of the MGMUP.
 Most of the comprehensive plan policy amendments that were recommended in 2003 have been adopted and are currently within the comprehensive plan.